Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process: Collaboration Point: Requirements and Planning

 ML literacy for customers and product teams appears to be important (\faGroup).
 P22a and P19a suggested conducting technical ML training sessions to educate clients; similar training is also useful for members of product teams.
 Several papers argue for similar training for non-technical users of ML products \cite{FdO8,9t4Z,aFTn}. \looseness=-1

-Most organizations elicit requirements only rather informally and rarely have good documentation, especially, but not only, when it comes to model requirements.
+Most organizations elicit requirements only rather informally and rarely have good documentation, especially when it comes to model requirements.
 It seems beneficial to adopt more formal requirements documentation for product and model (\faFileText), as several participants reported that it fosters shared understanding at this collaboration point (P11a, P13a, P19b, P22a, P22c, P24a, P25a, P26a).
-Checklists could help to cover a broader range of model quality requirements, such as training latency, fairness, and explainability, in such requirements.
-Formalisms such as model cards \cite{uiNH} could be extended to cover more of these model requirements.
+Checklists could help to cover a broader range of model quality requirements, such as training latency, fairness, and explainability.
+Formalisms such as model cards \cite{uiNH} and FactSheets \cite{factsheet} could be used as a starting point for documenting model requirements.